Toby and the Secrets of the Tree: Plot

 Nils' visits to the Nest, however, has aroused suspicions by his father, Norz and his friend, Solken, that he is on Leo's side, and both decided to kill him.
 At the same time, Leo found out about Nils' betrayal and vowed to kill him to next time he comes to the Nest.
 Elisha, in hopes of escaping, agrees to marry Leo, after receiving a secret message from someone (later revealed to be from Leo).
 On March 15, the day of the marriage, Elisha managed to escape with the help of a soldier.
 Elisha then ran towards Seldor Farm, where she managed to get Mo out of the farm after tricking some soldiers there, and went on towards to find her mother, Ilsha, back at the Lee household.

 Meanwhile, Nils, not knowing the recent events, went to visit Elisha and found her gone.
 Leo and his men tried to capture him, but Nils managed to escape after noticing Leo's behaviour, but was then captured by the other woodcutters who believed he had gone over to Leo's side.
+Just before the other woodcutters were going to execute Nils for treason, Toby provides an alibi, explaining that it was a part of his plan that helped rescue Elisha.

+Then, Elisha finds out that Toby is fighting Leo at the lake, and runs over, stopping the fight.
+She explains to Leo that they share a father, who was killed by Joe Mitch and not the Grass People.
+Leo realizes how much he has changed because of the terrible influences around him and his desire for power.

+Leo ends up joining Toby in trying to find his parents, and then kills Joe Mitch himself.
+Toby kills Tiger, the guard who killed his biological father.
+Sim and Maya are saved.

+Finally, the world goes back to normal, and the Tree ends up surviving, healing well after Joe Mitch had died.